danielduberg/irob_assignment_1/README.md

 #### (Will be) Frequently Asked Questions

-##### Why is exploration the coolest area of robotics?

-Say one area in robotics that is cooler?
-There you go.

 ##### Which TF functions should I use to complete the mini-project?

 I did it with `tf_buffer.lookup_transform(...)` and `tf2_geometry_msgs.do_transform_point(...)`.